-College of Liberal Arts and Sciences (CLAS) Course Policies: Attendance and Absences
+College of Liberal Arts and Sciences (CLAS) Course Policies:

+Attendance and Absences

-University regulations require that students be allowed to make up examinations which have been missed due to illness or other unavoidable circumstances.
-Students with mandatory religious obligations or UI authorized activities must discuss their absences with me as soon as possible.
+University regulations require that students be allowed to make up examinations that have been missed due to illness, religious holy days, military service obligations (including service-related medical appointments), or other unavoidable circumstances or University-sponsored activities.
+Students with UI-authorized activities must discuss their absences with the instructor as soon as possible.
 Religious obligations must be communicated within the first three weeks of classes.